jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 The internet has a depth with multiple layers, some of which are not indexed.
 There are three main layers of the internet: clear, deep, and dark.
 Access to each layer requires different know\-how and tools.
-On dark web forums, for instance, users must know the unique resource location address (i.e no domain names exist on the dark web), use a special browser, and often demonstrate familiarity with specific topics to the site admin to gain access.
+On dark web forums, for instance, users must know the unique resource location address (i.e., no domain names exist on the dark web), use a special browser, and often demonstrate familiarity with specific topics to the site admin to gain access.
- Malicious paste sites
+• Malicious paste sites
- Illegal marketplaces
+• Illegal marketplaces
- Image boards
+• Image boards
- Closed hacking forums
+• Closed hacking forums
- Illegal services for hire
+• Illegal services for hire
- Legitimate platforms
+• Legitimate platforms
 with malicious actors
-(e.g Tor, Telegram, etc.)
+(e.g., Tor, Telegram, etc.)
 Dark Web
- Automotive and cyber public
+• Automotive and cyber public
 media coverage and news
- Verified researchers public
-blogs and reports
+• Verified researcher’s public blogs and reports
- Academic or research papers
+• Academic or research papers
- Car enthusiasts and forums
+• Car enthusiasts and forums
- Social media
+• Social media
- Code\-sharing websites
+• Code\-sharing websites
- File\-sharing websites
+• File\-sharing websites
 WHAT IS THE DEEP AND DARK WEB?
 Clear Web
 Deep Web
- Private social media groups
+• Private social media groups
- Private messaging apps
+• Private messaging apps
- Paste sites
+• Paste sites
- Private car\-tuning forums
+• Private car\-tuning forums
 or hacking forums
 94
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 95
 Almost all dark web hackers use proxy servers along with a Tor browser to maintain their anonymity.
 A tool called proxychain is used to chain several (usually 3\-5\) proxy servers.
 In this case, packets from the attacker go through multiple proxy servers.
-Proxy servers are intentionally used in rival countries so that one country cant share security information (e.g proxy logs) with another countrymaking it more difficult to identify hackers.
+Proxy servers are intentionally used in rival countries so that one country can’t share security information (e.g., proxy logs) with another country—making it more difficult to identify hackers.
-During 2023, Upstreams AutoThreat researchers detected a 156% increase in deep and dark web findings compared to 2022, targeting OEMs, Tier\-1 suppliers, Tier\-2 suppliers for the automotive industry, mobility IoT devices, and platforms.
+During 2023, Upstream’s AutoThreat® researchers detected a 156% increase in deep and dark web findings compared to 2022, targeting OEMs, Tier\-1 suppliers, Tier\-2 suppliers for the automotive industry, mobility IoT devices, and platforms.
- This data, together with the fact that in 2023nearly 65% of deep and dark web cyber activities had the potential to impact thousands to millions of mobility assets218 show thatautomotive and mobility stakeholders must have deep access and visibility into cyber threat intelligence to proactively protect themselves.
+ This data, together with the fact that in 2023—nearly 65% of deep and dark web cyber activities had the potential to impact thousands to millions of mobility assets218 — show that automotive and mobility stakeholders must have deep access and visibility into cyber threat intelligence to proactively protect themselves.
 DURING 2023,
-UPSTREAMS
-AUTOTHREAT
+UPSTREAM’S
+AUTOTHREAT®
 RESEARCHERS
 DETECTED A
 156%